 These delicious, light, baked chocolate Bourbon donuts are wonderfully moist thanks to a hazelnutty Nutella batter.
 The glaze is a wonderful espresso chocolate bourbon ganache made with heavy cream, butter, chocolate, vanilla extract, espresso powder and, of course, Bourbon.
-Scroll down for step-by-step photos on how to make these donuts.

 This post was originally published on Jan.
 1, 2016.
 I have updated it based on reader feedback to make it better and to share it with you again today.